8 Ways to Stop Workplace Gossip

 - Conversations in another language.
-This is not meant to be racist, but it's been known those gossiping may speak in another language so the person they are talking about won't know.
+This is not meant to be racist, but it's been known that those gossiping may speak in another language so the person they are talking about won't know.
 If they do it in front of you, then the gossip could be about you!
-However, this isn't proof enough, and in most workplaces personal conversations can't be regulated when it comes to the language used.
+However, this isn't proof enough.
+A workplace can't tell someone to speak a different language just because someone thinks they are gossiping.

 - Conversations stop when the person being gossiped about comes into the workplace.
 This is another sign that shows people could be gossiping in the workplace.
 If someone normally talks a lot, then they are dead silent when someone enters the room, it could be gossip.
 If that happens to you, then the gossip could be about you.

 - Others treat the person being gossiped about differently.
 If once close co-workers start to distant themselves from another co-worker, then the gossip could be centered on that person.
 If the gossip is about you, then you may notice your co-workers treating you differently.

 - Personal conversations completely stop.
 If there are no personal conversations in the office, it could mean that co-workers are gossiping about others through e-mail, text message, and over various social networking websites.
 Be on the lookout for those e-mails that could mistakenly be sent to you that are about you!

 - Gossip tends to be negative.
 There is rarely such a thing as positive gossip.
 So when people gossip in the workplace, it tends to be negative.
 It's okay to talk about someone who just received a promotion, or just got married.
 But if insults and suspicions start to fly, then that is considered to be gossip.

 Do you think gossip negatively affects the workplace?

 This poll clearly demonstrates that office gossip is clearly never good in the workplace.
 That's something everyone can agree on.